volcengine/verl/recipe/open_math_reasoning/README.md

 ## Introduction
 In this recipe, we perform SFT on the [open math reasoning](https://huggingface.co/datasets/nvidia/OpenMathReasoning) dataset using the new SFT trainer with backend agostic model engine.

+Note that you may need to modify the path as needed in the following scripts.
 ## Dataset Preprocessing
 ### Download Dataset
 ```bash